qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/doc/notes/post-workshop-todo.md

 * Overall impressions
 * Changes we'd want to make
-    * Symbology exercise: deliverable in addition to qmd files?
+    * Symbology exercise: deliverable in addition to qml files?
 Screenshot?
 Discussion post?
     * More time for exercises, especially on day 1.
 Maybe fewer topics covered overall?
     * Should be more clear on file names/structure for git repos.
 Initially hard to tell which notebooks correspond to each exercise.
     * Archive workshop materials?
 E.g., Everything in qgis-data?